 Mulch — Mulching under mature trees is a good alternative to trying to grow grass in heavily shaded areas.
 A 1 to 3-inch layer of bark, or composted organic material over the soil under the drip line is recommended.
 Mulch that touches the bole of the tree can promote insect and disease problems under the bark, therefore mulch should be pulled back several inches from the trunk.
 Avoid mounding mulch around trees; thick layers of mulch can harm trees.

 Vegetation management — English ivy and other vines can be detrimental and should be removed from trees.
 They hide hazardous conditions and the additional weight can cause the tree to fail during high wind and ice storms.
 Under the drip line of the tree take care not to injure large roots when landscaping.
 Planting small shrubs and other plants that do not require large holes to be dug will minimize damage to roots.
 Also avoid rototilling within this area.

 Many herbicides or weed killers that are used in turf can cause severe damage to trees when misapplied.
 While most herbicides do not kill tree roots, some do.
 Herbicides that can cause tree damage have statements on their labels warning against using the product near trees.

 Irrigation — Probably one of the most beneficial things you can do for your trees is to deeply water them during times of drought.
-A few heavy (high volume, slow application) waterings are much better than many light, shallow waterings.
+A few heavy (high volume, slow application) watering is much better than many light, shallow watering.
 Water trees once or twice a week in the growing season if drought conditions continue.

 Fertilization — Mature trees making satisfactory growth do not require fertilization.